Why study Physics and Astronomy?

 analysis, patent law, ecology, crime scene investigation, and scientific journalism.

-For more information see the P&A Career Opportunities page.
+For more information see the Career Opportunities page.